-In combat, bascinet eventually became more useful than the crusader helmet.
-And so, the crusader helmet fell into disuse towards the 15th century.
-However, it continued to be used in non-combat situations such as knight tournaments.
+In combat, the bascinet eventually became more useful than the crusader helmet.
+And so, the crusader helmet fell into disuse in the 15th century.
+However, it continued to be used in non-combat situations such as in knight tournaments.